lpender/ecotonics_blog/_posts/2019-11-21-introducing-shopifly.md

 lot of manual work to keep your branches in sync with your themes across all environments.

-We build [Shopifly CLI dev tools] to make theme development in Shopify much less unwieldy.
+We built [ShopifLy CLI dev tools]() to make theme development in Shopify much less unwieldy.

 ## Branches === Themes.